35percent/11tystarter/src/posts/mayor-to-slash-affordable-housing-requirement-from-35-to-20.md

 Southwark Council's Labour administration does itself no favours by deliberately avoiding debate about the government and Mayor's so-called emergency package.
 If it is implemented the package will shred the borough's longstanding policy requirement for 35% affordable housing and could lose us the funds needed to keep the borough a moderately civilised place to live in.

-We can have no idea of whether the Council thinks that affordable housing and CIL parts of the emergency package proposals are good ideas or bad ideas.
-In its own self-congratulatory motion the Council welcomes a new London investment fund of 322m and the exclusion of student and co-living schemes from the emergency package.
-The motion ends with the single sentence, saying that the Council will *'continue to defending Southwark's planning policies'*.
-But what does this mean?
-Will Southwark intend to keep 35% affordable housing and oppose the emergency package?
-Or try to change it?

 #### Decisions made in developers boardrooms